-In a decision issued on July 22, 2015, the CRTC ordered substantial changes to the framework for the provision of wholesale services to third-party ISPs.
-The provision of aggregated services will no longer be mandated and will be phased out in conjunction with the implementation of a new mandatory disaggregated service which will involve third-party ISPs provisioning their own regional transport services.
-This disaggregated service will also include, for the first time, mandated access to high-speed services provided over fibre-access facilities, including the fibre-access facilities of the large incumbent telephone companies.
-A tariff proceeding is under way to set the rates for this new disaggregated wholesale service.
-In parallel, on October 6, 2016, the CRTC ordered a significant interim reduction to the tariff rates for the existing aggregated wholesale service.
-A second tariff proceeding is under way to set revised final rates for the aggregated service while work moves forward on implementing the disaggregated service.
-As a result of these proceedings, Quebecor Media may experience increased competition for retail cable Internet and telephony customers.
+In a series of decisions since 2015, the CRTC has reemphasized the importance it accords to mandated wholesale access arrangements as a driver of competition in the retail Internet access market.
+Most significantly, the CRTC has ordered all of the major telephone and cable companies, including Videotron, to provide new disaggregated wholesale access services, which are to replace existing aggregated wholesale access services after a transition period.
+These new disaggregated services will involve third-party ISPs provisioning their own regional transport services.
+They will also include, for the first time, mandated access to high-speed services provided over fibre-access facilities, including the fibre-access facilities of the large incumbent telephone companies.
+A tariff proceeding is under way to set the rates for these new disaggregated wholesale services.
+In parallel, on October 6, 2016, the CRTC ordered a significant interim reduction to the tariff rates for the existing aggregated wholesale services.
+A second tariff proceeding is under way to set revised final rates for these services while work moves forward on implementing the disaggregated services.
+Rulings in both tariff proceedings are expected in the first half of 2018.
+As a result of these rulings, Quebecor Media may experience increased competition for retail cable Internet and telephony customers.
 In addition, because its third-party Internet access rates are regulated by the CRTC, the Corporation could be limited in its ability to recover its costs associated with providing this access.